 The trails are very well-marked with blue, green and orange arrows on reflective background.
 They’re colour coded, so blue is Yambi Walk, green is Waleka Walk and orange is other minor trails.
 They are spaced up to 50m a part, but you can usually see the next one each time you reach one.
 Otherwise, all intersections are also signposted.

-Exploring more of the Top End
+Explore more of the Top End

 The Top End of the Northern Territory is an incredible place to explore with some stunning national parks.
 If you’re planning a trip to Katherine and Darwin, check out some of my guides: